Meet the Team at the Table

 She has a background in comparative psychology and a passion for science communication and educational outreach, engaging the public in the power of science learning, and how research shapes our understanding of the world.
 Katherine is also a script researcher and content creator for the Table.

-The views and opinions expressed on The Kids' Table are those of the speakers and do not necessarily reflect the views of their employers.
+The views and opinions expressed on The Kids' Table are those of the speakers and do not necessarily reflect the views of their employers or institutional affiliations.

 Episode 001